vtex-apps/store-link/docs/README.md

+📢 Use this project, [contribute](https://github.com/vtex-apps/product-summary) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Store Link

 The Store Link app provides blocks responsible for displaying links in other theme blocks, such as the Product Summary.